dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

     ());
 ```

 The end result here is then just a very simple walk cycle of my weird little guy model, and thus far this is more or less what I had in mind.
-When it comes to working on this at least a little more there is only s much more to do then such as what more needs to happen with the arms and face to make it look more interesting.
+When it comes to working on this at least a little more there is only so much more to do then such as what more needs to happen with the arms and face to make it look more interesting.
 There will then need to be at least a few more demos of this, and while I am at it maybe at least a few revisions of the weird guy model with that as well as I will want to least a few more features beyond just the simple walk cycle.

 ## 2 - The weird guy module \( r1 \) Moving the arms, ground mesh, and data textures